 The news state that as the coronavirus sweeps across the country, the company is ready to shift production to protective face masks to help bolster hospital supplies in France.

 A few prototypes have been proposed and are being assessed by the relevant bodies.
-Once the French authorities accept the designs, the company would begin production right away.
+Once the French authorities accept the designs, the company will begin production right away.

 “Right now, we are mobilising our workforce to fabricate face masks and protective apparel,” said Chanel’s spokesman in the press announcement.